phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

 PROGS=("dummyfs" "imxrt-multi" "lwip" "psh")
 ```

-If `phoenix-rtos-build` builds`phoenix-rtos-lwip` correctly, you can start the
+If `feniks-rtos-build` builds`feniks-rtos-lwip` correctly, you can start the
-null-modem point-to-point connection in the Phoenix RTOS system.
+null-modem point-to-point connection in the Feniks RTOS system.
 To enable the
-driver and up the interface just after Phoenix RTOS kernel starts, add e.g. the
+driver and up the interface just after Feniks RTOS kernel starts, add e.g. the
 following line to the `plo` script:

 ```console